See Nutshell in action!

 One of the benefits of video conferencing software (mentioned above) is that it allows you to host product demos without having to be physically present with your potential customers.

 Virtual product demos are largely the same as in-person ones.
 But there are a few differences that we need to highlight.
-Follow the four steps listed below and you’ll be able to host Grade-A virtual product demos and continue closing deals while you work from home as a salesperson.
+Follow the four steps listed below and you’ll be able to host Grade-A virtual product demos and continue closing deals while you work from home as a remote salesperson.

 The first step is to prepare.
 To give an effective product demonstration, you have to know your prospect and understand what they want to achieve with your company’s offerings.
 That way you can tailor your presentation to them.